 It integrates with all major inbox providers, and it’s quick to get up and running with.

-Who is it for: Sales teams wanting a quick way to improve deliverability for their cold emails
+Best for: Sales teams wanting a quick way to improve deliverability for their cold emails

 Pricing: $35 per inbox per month, which includes 35 warm up emails per day. $65 per inbox per month for 65 warm up emails per day.